EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 Unfortunately, in the exercise above, there is no way to tell which of the two is correct!
 They might both be, but it depends on the way the actual method was implemented.
 This makes it very easy to introduce nasty bugs, by accidentally swapping the two, only discovering your programming error when a student shows up for the wrong course.
+Using the type system we can make sure that the compiler can catch a mistake if we accidentally swap the two.
-Problems like this are things we would like to avoid and **the best way to avoid bugs is to make them impossible.**
+A nice quote from Java for Everyone is that **the best way to avoid bugs is to make them impossible.**
-Let us rewrite this code by introducing types for `Student` and `Grade`.
+Let do this by rewriting this code by introducing new types for `Student` and `Grade`.
 ```java
 Student student = getStudent(36);
 Course grade = getCourse(12);
 register(student, course);
 ```

-This way only one register method signature is valid, and the compiler will check if we provide the right parameters.
+This way only one signature for the `register` method is valid, and the compiler will check if we provide the right parameters.
 In the above code, we have used the `Student` and `Course` types.
 Now, if the method signature is `public static void register(Course course, Student student)` the code will not compile, but with `public static void register(Student student, Course course)` it will.
 This way, the compiler finds a mistake before we can even run the code, which saves the effort of debugging.

 The types also help a lot with the tools you use for programming.
 IntelliJ can often do very good suggestions which methods you can call on a certain variable, or suggest what argument to pass to a method.
 It uses the type information to make these suggestions and provide you with powerful features to manipulate your code, generate code and scan your code for typical errors.

+For a programmer, it can also make understanding the code easier.
+If a sloppy programmer declares two variables `int s` and `int c`, it may be hard to guess what they represent.
+If `Student s` and `Course c` are declared, it is much easier to understand what type of data is being held in the objects referenced by those variables.

 ### Method Overloading